There is no doubt that remote working and home working arrangements were already a growing trend prior to the Covid-19 pandemic.

 - including the employee’s phone number on a business card in the UK

 If an organization was to trigger a de facto Permanent Establishment this could potentially lead to unexpected double corporate taxes being due plus penalties and interest in the country where their employees has chosen to work remotely from.

-How may GTS help with your remote working across borders issues
+How may a global mobility tax services specialist help with your remote working across borders issues

 - Reviewing your current remote-work arrangements and provide advice on whether employers and their working from home from overseas locations employees should take any actions.